Christopher Lee: 2000–2009: Resurgence in franchise films

-2010s: Later roles
+2010–2015: Later roles

 In 2004, Lee lamented that Hollywood scripts were mainly spin-offs, as people were afraid of taking financial risks, commenting that he was mostly being offered spin-offs of Lord of the Rings or Star Wars.
 In 2010, he marked his fourth collaboration with Tim Burton by voicing the Jabberwock in Burton's adaptation of Lewis Carroll's classic book Alice in Wonderland, alongside Johnny Depp, Helena Bonham Carter and Anne Hathaway.
 Lee respected Depp as "a fellow survivor", describing him as "inventive and [having] enormous versatility".
 In 2010, Lee received the Steiger Award (Germany) and, in February 2011, Lee was awarded the BAFTA Fellowship.

 In 2011, he appeared in a Hammer film, The Resident, for the first time in 35 years.
 The film was directed by Antti Jokinen, and Lee gave a "superbly sinister" performance alongside Hilary Swank and Jeffrey Dean Morgan.
 While filming scenes for the film in New Mexico in early 2009, Lee injured his back when he tripped over power cables on set.
 Lee appears as the unnamed "Old Gentleman" who acts as Lachlan's mentor in a flashback.
 Also in 2011, Lee appeared in the critically acclaimed Hugo, directed by Martin Scorsese.

 Lee reprised the role of Saruman for the prequel film The Hobbit.
 He said he would have liked to have shown Saruman's corruption by Sauron, but was too old to travel to New Zealand, so the production was adjusted to allow him to participate from London.
 In 2012, Lee marked his fifth and final collaboration with Tim Burton, by appearing in Burton's film adaptation of the gothic soap opera Dark Shadows, in the small role of a New England fishing captain.

 In an interview in August 2013, Lee said that he was "saddened" to hear his friend Johnny Depp was considering retiring from acting, observing that he himself had no intention of doing that:

 Lee narrated the feature-length documentary Necessary Evil: Super-Villains of DC Comics, which was released on 25 October 2013.
 In 2014, he appeared in an episode of the BBC documentary series Timeshift called How to Be Sherlock Holmes: The Many Faces of a Master Detective.
 Lee and others who had played Sherlock Holmes discussed the character and the various interpretations of him.
 He appeared in a web exclusive, reading an excerpt from the Sherlock Holmes short story The Final Problem.

 A month before his death, Lee had signed to star with an ensemble cast in the Danish film The 11th.
-His final performance was the independent Angels in Notting Hill directed by Michael Pakleppa, a comedy about an angel trapped in London who falls in love with a human being.
-Lee played The Boss/Mr President and the film premiered in the Regent Street Cinema, London on 29 October 2016.
+One of his final performances was the independent Angels in Notting Hill directed by Michael Pakleppa, a fantasy film about an angel trapped in London who falls in love with a human being.
+Lee played The Boss / Mr. President and the film premiered in the Regent Street Cinema, London on 29 October 2016.